thinkmorestupidless/reactive-lunch/exercises/src/test/resources/README.md

-the-actor-lifecycle
+the-actor-system

-## Exercise 2 - The Actor Lifecycle
+## Exercise 1 > The Actor System

-This is a first exercise.
-Put your code in this project and create new projects to add subsequent exercises
+Shows the simplest possible Actor System; A single Actor which receives a single type of message.